zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-plus-third-party-library.md

 ---
 PermaID: 1000209
-Name: Plus Third Party Library
+Name: Dapper Plus Library
 ---

-# Dapper.Plus
+# Dapper.Plus Library

 ## Overview
 Dapper.Plus is a small library that you can add to your project which will extend your IDbConnection and IDbTransaction interfaces with high efficient Bulk operations methods.